The Kanta Services have three core services, which can be deployed by the healthcare and social welfare service providers and pharmacies:

 Duration and content of the deployment process

-The deployment instructions described on this page apply to healthcare and social welfare service providers and hospital pharmacies planning to deploy the Kanta core services.
-The deployment process for open pharmacies is different.
+The deployment instructions described on this page apply to healthcare and social welfare service providers and pharmacies planning to deploy the Kanta core services.

-The deployment of each core service is a process, during which the service provider or hospital pharmacy takes care of all the preparatory tasks.
-At the end of the process, the service provider or hospital pharmacy deploys the service.
-It is advisable to reserve several months for the deployment process.
+The deployment of each core service is a process, during which the service provider or pharmacy takes care of all the preparatory tasks.
+At the end of the process, the service provider or pharmacy deploys the service.

 The following matters have a key impact on the duration and content of the deployment process:

 - preparedness of the deploying service provider or hospital pharmacy at the start of the process

 - which service the service provider or hospital pharmacy is deploying.